 Lets be honest – this is an extra moist and slightly less sugary flapjack but by calling it oatmeal, not only does it immediately become yankee-fied, it also becomes breakfast appropriate.
 Maybe for a buffet brunch, maybe for weekdays at the office.
 Either way, every one of us with excellent intentions and poor execution needs multiple ways in our arsenals to use up banana’s that are just too ripe to eat.
+For other great prep-ahead breakfast dishes, do take a look at my Ham and Cheese Breakfast ‘Casserole’ and Sweet Potato Cornbread Breakfast Slice recipes.

 The recipe is adapted from this post on the How Sweet Eats site.
 I know I’ve taken out the booze but even I just about draw the line at a boozy weekday breakfast.
 Sad times!
 Feel free to douse it in Bourbon or other booze as nature surely intended!
 Just replace some of the milk.